- Why Do German Shepherds Shed a Lot?

 2. Bathe Your Dog with Deshedding Shampoo and Conditioner

 During shedding season, you want to bathe your dog at least once every 6-10 weeks.
 This way you can remove a lot of loose and dead hair.
 It’s recommended that you bathe your dog with these German Shepherd shampoos and conditioners.
 These de-shedding shampoos will keep their hair slick and easy to remove.
-Looking to buy a dog shampoo for your GSD?
-Read our review of the best dog shampoos for German shepherds here.
+If you’re looking to buy a dog shampoo for your GSD? you might want to read my review of the best dog shampoos for German shepherds here.

 After a bathing time, when your dog is slightly wet, you can further brush your dog with the undercoat rake to remove all the loose hair.
 Optionally, you can also use a high-velocity dryer which works great to blow all the loose hair.
 This high-velocity dryer for dogs is often used by professional dog groomers to quickly de-shed and dry the dogs quickly.